HornScrub/HS_AdventureGameDeluxe/outline.md

 7/12 - Worked on creating static objects in the game, some obstacles that stop the player from moving around.
 Also had to figure out some frustrating issues with getting the movement how I want it to work and what happens when you collide with the edge of the screen and objects.

+7/14 - Added a UI bezel, updated collisions.
+Trying to figure out how interpreters work and pathing with python modules.